plone/plone.protect/README.rst

 To protect against this attack, plone employs the use of the X-Frame-Options header. plone.protect will set the X-Frame-Options value to ``SAMEORIGIN``.

-To customize this value, you can either override it at your proxy server or you can set the environment variable of ``PLONE_X_FRAME_OPTIONS`` to whatever value you'd like plone.protect to set this to.
+To customize this value, you can set it to a custom value for a custom view (e.g. ``self.request.response.setHeader('X-Frame-Options', 'ALLOWALL')``), override it at your proxy server, or you can set the environment variable of ``PLONE_X_FRAME_OPTIONS`` to whatever value you'd like plone.protect to set this to globally.

 You can opt out of this by making the environment variable empty.